ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 Now, modify the program (and rename it to `01_blinking_LED_sol.py`) to double the frequency at which the LED blinks.
 Make sure you commit this code to your github repo.

-Note: If you ever get an error about the GPIO resources being occupied, the reason is that a program was exited at some point without executing the `GPIO.cleanup()` line in the `KeyboardInterrupt` portion.
-To resolve this issue, just execute `GPIO.cleanup()` in the Python shell, and you can try your program again.
+Note: It may happen at some point that you get an error or warning that says "This channel is already in use".
+This is Python telling you that one of the GPIO pins you are trying to use is already assigned to another program.
+This can happen when you ran your code before and it was exited without executing the `GPIO.cleanup()` line in the `KeyboardInterrupt` portion (e.g., it stopped because there was an error in the code).
+If it doesn't execute `GPIO.cleanup()`, it never gives up control of the GPIO pins, and so when the next program tries to use it, there may be a conflict.
+If all you get is a warning, you can ignore it.
+If you get an error and your code cannot be executed, put `GPIO.cleanup()` in your code immediately after importing the libraries.
+This should resolve the issue, and you can then comment out this line going forward.

 # Controlling an LED using a button